Walking in the Atlas Mountains

 All our carefully-curated itineraries are designed by our experts.
 While we make every effort to adhere to the described itinerary, we may take alternative routes or adapt the running order for weather and/or operational reasons.

-Our first full day in Morocco begins with a drive through the foothills of the High Atlas Mountains to the Berber town of Azilal where we’ll have the chance to see Ouzoud Falls.
+Today we leave the hassle and bustle of the city and drive through the foothills of the High Atlas Mountains to the Berber town of Azilal where we’ll have the chance to see Ouzoud Falls.
 We’ll pass mountains, gorges, and mud brick Berber villages on our way to the heart of the High Atlas, including Aït Bouguemez, also known as happy valley.
 Then it’s on to our accommodation in the village of Imelghas, which will be our base for the rest of our time in the mountains.

 Option 1 - Tabant – Ibakallone